Last Modified: Thursday, February 10, 2022 1:47 pm

 So, I can’t wear a paper mask?

-Paper masks are acceptable as long as they have more than one layer, but multi-layer cloth is still preferred.
+Paper masks (sometimes called procedure or surgical masks) are acceptable as long as they have more than one layer.
 Paper masks may be allowed for certain activities, such as cleaning or working in a lab, where there is a need to dispose of the mask after usage.

 Can I use a homemade face mask?